ekristen/aws-nuke/docs/resources/mgn-application.md

 ## Properties

-- `ApplicationID` - The unique identifier of the application
+- `ApplicationID`: The unique identifier of the application
-- `Arn` - The ARN of the application
+- `Arn`: The ARN of the application
-- `Name` - The name of the application
+- `CreationDateTime`: The date and time the application was created
-- `Description` - The description of the application
+- `Description`: The description of the application
-- `IsArchived` - Whether the application is archived
+- `IsArchived`: Whether the application is archived
-- `CreationDateTime` - The date and time the application was created
-- `LastModifiedDateTime` - The date and time the application was last modified
+- `LastModifiedDateTime`: The date and time the application was last modified
-- `Tags` - The tags associated with the application
+- `Name`: The name of the application

-## Deletion Process

-MGN Applications are deleted directly using the `DeleteApplication` API call.
-This removes the application grouping from AWS MGN.
+- `tag:<key>:`: This resource has tags with property `Tags`.
+These are key/value pairs that are added as their own property with the prefix of `tag:` (e.g. [tag:example: "value"])

+!!! note - Using Properties
+    Properties are what [Filters](../config-filtering.md) are written against in your configuration.
+You use the property names to write filters for what you want to **keep** and omit from the nuke process.

+### String Property

+The string representation of a resource is generally the value of the Name, ID or ARN field of the resource.
+Not all resources support properties.
+To write a filter against the string representation, simply omit the `property` field in the filter.

+The string value is always what is used in the output of the log format when a resource is identified.